 Every case of Alzheimer's disease is different, but experts have identified common warning signs.
 A good support system is important for both the individual with Alzheimer's disease and their caregivers.
-Reach out to Alzheimer's Tennessee for assistance.
+Contact Alzheimer's Tennessee for more information.

 Normal Aging Possible Indicator of Dementia Memory Loss Temporarily forget names or where you left your keys.
 Difficulty remembering familiar names, places, or recent or important events.
 Disorientation Forget the day of the week or why you entered a room.
 Get lost on your own street or forget where you are and how to get home.
-Challenged by Mental Tasks Make a mistake when balancing a checkbook.
+Challenged by Mental Tasks May take longer to complete daily tasks like preparing meals, or following instructions.
 Unable to complete tasks that may be familiar to you such as balancing a checkbook or following a recipe.
-Difficulty Completing Activities of Daily Living Sometimes need assistance with an electronic device.
-Need assistance with brushing teeth, getting dressed or using the phone.
+Difficulty Completing Activities of Daily Living Sometimes need assistance with an electronic device, housekeep- ing needs and personal care.
+Difficulty using the phone or re- mote control.
+May require assis- tance making a grocery list or shopping.
 Trouble Using Words Appropriately Occasionally struggle to find the right word.
-Difficulty completing sentences and following directions/conversations.
+Difficulty completing sentences and following directions/ conversations.
 Poor Judgment Make questionable or debatable decisions at times.
-Unsure how to dress or giving money to solicitors excessively.
+Unsure how to dress appropri- ately or giving money to solicitors excessively.
 Changes in Mood and Personality Fatigued by obligations or irritable when a routine is disrupted.
 Increased suspicion, withdrawal and disinterest.